baochengwang/envirodata/README.md

 Model data is cached as NetCDF files.

-### Wetterdienst
+### DWD

-Get station observations from DWD using the [wetterdienst](https://wetterdienst.readthedocs.io/en/latest/) package.
+Get station observations from DWD using [BrightSky](https://brightsky.dev).

-Station data is cached into a local (sqlite3 file-) database.
+Station data is provided through BrightSky running and caching in a local Docker container.

 ### GeoTIFF